archway-network/archway-docs/docs/node/install.md

 - `26657`: Tendermint RPC

 :::tip
-To simplify using the Docker container, set an alias with the home path and the proper zimage tag (replacing `<network-name>`), like:
+To simplify using the Docker container, set an alias with the home path and the proper image tag (replacing `<network-name>`), like:

 ```bash
 alias archwayd="docker run --rm -it -v ~/.archway:/root/.archway archwaynetwork/archwayd:<network-name>"